-Stem cell transplantation isn't recommended for initial treatment of patients who have Hodgkin lymphoma, but it can be used to treat patients in first relapse.
+The effectiveness of therapies for newly diagnosed Hodgkin lymphoma patients has reduced the need for stem cell transplantation.
+Stem cell transplantation isn't recommended for initial treatment of patients who have Hodgkin lymphoma, but it may provide a cure for patients with relapsed disease.
 Two types of stem cell transplantation can be used:

 Researchers are studying in clinical trials both standard and reduced-intensity allogeneic stem cell transplantation to treat some Hodgkin lymphoma patients who have a matched donor.